BismuthCloud/asimov/README.md

 🔮 Asimov is the foundation of [bismuth.sh](https://waitlist.bismuth.sh) an in terminal coding agent that can handle many tasks autonomously.
 Check us out! 🔮

+## Quickstart

+Checkout [these docs](https://github.com/BismuthCloud/asimov/tree/main/docs) which show off two basic examples that should be enough to get your experimenting!

+Further documentation greatly appreciated in PRs!

 ## System Overview

 Asimov Agents is composed of three main components: